-The Trustee has appointed an external actuary to advise it the risks of managing the defined benefit sub-plan, including establishing suitable funding objectives.
+The Trustee has appointed an external actuary to advise the risks of managing the defined benefit sub-plan, including establishing suitable funding objectives.
 The actuary conducts regular actuarial investigations of the defined benefit sub-plan as required by legislation or at the Trustee's request.
 Taking into account the Trustee's policy on funding objectives and the sub-plans' circumstances, the actuary recommends the employers' required contribution levels.

-A report is provided to the Trustee's Special Investment Group Committee each quarter on the status of the defined benefit sub-plan.
+A report is provided to the Trustee's Special Investment Group Committee on a periodical basis advising the status of the defined benefit sub-plan.
 This report highlights the financial position of the defined benefit sub-plan at the most recent quarter end.
 Where the defined benefit sub-plan is in, or is likely to enter into, an unsatisfactory financial position, the report sets out any remedial actions and agreed rectification programs with the sponsoring employer.

-The amount of vested benefits attributable to defined benefit members as at 30 June 2022 is \$504,008,942 (2021: \$Nil).
+The amount of vested benefits attributable to defined benefit members as at 30 June 2023 is \$465,286,257 (2022: \$504,008,942).